ehkuitti/c--kurssi-tuni/README.md

 ### Course content

-The course started right from the basics of C++ with handling of standard variables (`int`, `double', `char', etc.).
+The course started right from the basics of C++ with handling of standard variables (`int`, `double`, `char`, etc.).
 As the course progressed, we got to know more complicated things, such as the concept of namespace (`using namespace std`), loop structures and writing various functions.
 In addition to this, we familiarized ourselves with data structures offered by the standard library (`std`), such as `std::string`, `std::vector`, `std::set`, and `std::map`.
 Around the middle of the course, we started getting to know header files and through that also object-oriented programming.
-We also learned how to process data from text files using `fstream', and how to make simple user interfaces with Qt.
+We also learned how to process data from text files using `fstream`, and how to make simple user interfaces with Qt.

 ### About the practical implementation